Foodle Club

 Ingredients

-The instructions given are for a 9″ quiche.
-If you want to make a larger quiche, or even 2 quiches, just increase the quantities for the filling accordingly.
+The instructions given are for a 9" quiche.
+If you want to make a larger quiche or even 2 quiches, increase the quantities for the filling accordingly (and make extra pastry!)

-Chicken – If you have sufficient leftover roast chicken you can use this.
-Otherwise follow my instructions below on how to poach chicken breasts in a quick and easy way.
+Chicken - If you have sufficient leftover roast chicken you can use this.
+Otherwise, follow my instructions below on how to poach chicken breasts the quick and easy way.

 Mushrooms - use white button or chestnut mushrooms for this recipe.
 They should be chopped into smallish pieces